-My approach to the study of brain and behavior is to combine well-controlled behavioral designs informed by formalized theories of learning and causal (disruptive, modulatory pharmacological and optogenetic methods) and correlational (cell recording) neuroscience techniques.
+My approach to the study of brain and behaviour is to combine well-controlled behavioural designs informed by formalized theories of learning and causal (chemogenetic, optogenetic and neuropharmacological methods) and correlational (cell recording) neuroscience techniques.

 Honey, R. C., Iordanova, M. D., & Good, M. (2014) Associative structures in animal learning: Dissociating elemental and configural processes.
 Neurobiology of Learning & Memory, 108, 96-103.

 Schoenbaum, G., Esber, G.R., & Iordanova, M.D.
 (2013) Dopamine signals mimic reward prediction errors.
 Nature Neuroscience.
 16(7), 777-779

 Iordanova, M. D., Haralambous, T., McNally, G. P., & Westbrook, R. F. (2013) Accumbal opioid receptors modulate cue competition in one-trial overshadowing.
 Brain Research, 1517, 57-67.

 Albasser M.M., Amin E,.
 Lin T.C., Iordanova M.D., Aggleton J.P.
 (2012) Evidence that the rat hippocampus has contrasting roles in object recognition memory and object recency memory.
 Behavioral Neuroscience, 126(5), 659-69.

 Iordanova, M.D., & Honey, R.C.
 (2012).
 Generalization of contextual fear as a function of familiarity: The role of within- and between-context associations.
 Journal of Experimental Psychology: Animal Behavior Processes, 38(3), 315-21.